datavizfairy/excalidraw-libraries/README.md

 ## AI-assisted build

-This was an interesting example of using AI to optimise ways of working.
+This was an interesting use case for using AI to optimise ways of working.
 What started as a slow manual build became a much faster, more repeatable process, while still keeping the final library aligned with my own wireframing style.

 Claude helped with generating the Excalidraw file structure, while I guided the chart choices and final output.